-Bank Reconciliations Agreed-Upon Procedure Agreed-Upon Procedure Results 3 Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
+Bank Reconciliations Agreed-Upon Procedure Results Mar nager nents s' Respor nse 3 Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); Evidence indicates that timely reconciliations were performed.
-The results did not include findings or criticism. b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and A member of management reviews the bank reconciliations and signs them after review.
-The results did not include findings or criticism. c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
-The Entity maintains documentation regarding checks outstanding more than 12 months.
-The results did not include findings or criticism.
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: RMW has obtained a listing of the Clerk's bank accounts and selected five for testing.
+The critic did not include findings or a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); Evidence of reconciliation within two months was present. results cism. did not include findings or b) Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated or electronically logged); and A member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of preparation. results cism. did not include findings or c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+The Clerk's office voids check's that have been outstanding for more than 12 months.
+The critic did not include findings or

 Collections (excluding EFTs) Agreed-Upon Procedure Results Managements' Response 4 Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).
-A list of deposit sites and collection locations has been furnished and management has represented that the list is complete.
-The results did not include findings or criticisms.
+A list of deposit sites and collection locations has been furnished and management has represented that the list is complete The results did not include findings or criticism.
 5 For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
 Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: a) Employees that are responsible for cash collections do not share cash drawers/registers.
-Each Employee has their own cash drawer.
-The results did not include findings or criticisms.
+Each employee has their own cash drawer.
+The results did not include findings or criticism.